Short Answer

 Date

-This prediction market has shown a generally upward trend, starting at a 21.0% probability and currently trading at 34.0%.
-The price has moved within a range of 12.0% to 36.0%.
-The most significant price action was a sharp 14.0 percentage point spike on March 28, moving the probability from 20.0% to 34.0%.
-According to market context, this surge was a direct reaction to the team's dominant Sweet 16 victory over Alabama on March 27.
-This win advanced them to the Elite Eight, fundamentally increasing their perceived chances of reaching the semifinals and causing traders to rapidly re-evaluate their odds.
+This market has shown a distinct upward trend, with the contract price for Michigan advancing to the semifinals rising from a starting point of 18.0% to its current 34.0%.
+After an initial dip to a low of 12.0% around March 22, the price has rallied significantly.
+The most notable movement was a 14.0 percentage point spike on March 28, moving the price from 20.0% to 34.0%.
+According to the provided context, this sharp increase was a direct reaction to Michigan's 90-77 victory over Alabama in the Sweet 16 on March 27.
+This win advanced the team to the Elite Eight, dramatically increasing their perceived odds of reaching the Final Four and causing traders to bid up the contract's price.

 3. Significant Price Movements